-When Biolands International Ltd. first started its program in Tanzania, there was hardly any properly fermented and dried cocoa to be found in the area.
-Today as a result of the training, technical advice, supplies of seedlings and pruning equipment provided by Biolands, some 20,000 smallholder cocoa farmers across more than 100 villages are producing high-quality organic cocoa.
+When Biolands International first started its program in Tanzania, there was hardly any properly fermented and dried cocoa to be found in the area.
+Today as a result of the training, technical advice, supplies of seedlings and pruning equipment provided by Biolands, some 21,000 smallholder cocoa farmers are producing high-quality organic cocoa.
 More than two-thirds of the local cocoa crop achieves the highest quality standards.
 It is properly fermented and dried, and then handpicked.

-Biolands is one of the largest organic smallholder cocoa programs in the world and ranks as Africa’s largest exporter of certified organic cocoa.
-Barry Callebaut has purchased 100% of Biolands top-grade organic cocoa from Tanzania since 2000.
+Biolands is a smallholder cocoa sourcing program and a large exporter of certified organic cocoa.
+Barry Callebaut has purchased 100% of Biolands' top-grade organic cocoa from Tanzania since 2000.
 Barry Callebaut acquired a 49% stake in the company in 2008, and has supported activities to extend the Biolands business model to other African countries.
 Barry Callebaut took over the remaining 51% of the company in February 2014.

 Since 1999 Biolands has been working directly with local cocoa farmers in the district of Kyela, Mbeya region, in southwest Tanzania, to increase production, improve the quality of cocoa, and ensure fair prices are paid to farmers.
 Biolands has provided training in good agricultural practices and technical advice to ensure compliance with organic certification standards.
 It has also provided pruning equipment and seedlings.
 Each bag of Biolands cocoa is traceable to the farmer who produced it.